honcharenkko/honcharenkko/README.md

 🧠 Strong interest in AI-powered tools, backend engineering, and educational tech.

-🧪 Currently building **Dumka** — an AI-powered platform for creating and sharing interactive educational materials based on user-uploaded content.
+🧪 Currently building **Frembly** — an AI-powered platform for creating and sharing interactive educational materials based on user-uploaded content.

 ---